 What year did you start paying your student loans on an income driven plan?
 Enter today's year if you haven't started or just started

-What annual rate of return do you think you can get on your investments?(%) Estimate of retirement and other stock market or other investments.
-The most common values used are between 2% and 10%.
+What rate of return do you think you can get on your investments?(%) (2% to 10% per year is the most common range of answers).

 %